SammuelChang/bus-live-map/README.md

 People who lives in Taipei City or New Taipei City mostly rely on Metro system.
 While for some, metro may not be first choice(it can be far rather then bus stop).

-This feature provide probability seizing all nearby bus stops and buses went through with its driving path.
+This feature provide probability <strong>seizing all nearby bus stops and buses went through with its driving path.</strong>

 Some users may benefited from feature:
 1.worker which seeking new rental position